johnwcowan/r7rs-spec/spec/r7rs.md

     (\hyper{test} => \hyper{expression})%

-The last clause can be an "else clause," which has the form
+The last clause can be an “else clause,” which has the form

     (else \hyperi{expression} \hyperii{expression} \dotsfoo)\rm.%